Bringing cultures together through film

 The festival aims to break down cultural differences and create understanding by showcasing films made throughout the Indian subcontinent, including Sri Lanka, Pakistan, Nepal and Bangladesh.
 This provides a valuable opportunity for Australians to experience the diversity of perspectives in the region, and for those from India to see films they would not normally be able to see at home.

-Equally, La Trobe has a rich history in bringing together students from across the Indian subcontinent to undertake life-changing study or research at the University.
-Currently more than 6,600 of our graduates were born in India.
+Equally, La Trobe has a rich history of bringing together students from across the Indian subcontinent to undertake life-changing studies or research at the University.
+Currently, more than 6,600 of our graduates were born in India.
 We are proud to be a founding partner of the film festival to further create a cultural bridge between the various communities of the region through films, music and dance.

 La Trobe’s strong focus on arts, multiculturalism, diversity and equality marries perfectly into the essence of the film festival.
 We recognise that Global Citizenship is an essential part of helping our students understand the deeply interconnected world we live in.
 La Trobe’s students actively participate in the film festival as part of the workforce, learning how to execute events through to attending the premiers of major film screenings.

 La Trobe has harboured strong connections with India since the University was founded, with Prime Minister Indira Gandhi visiting in 1968 shortly after our campus opened the year prior.
 Since then, La Trobe has continued to invest in academic programs, research partnerships, student exchanges and events that showcase Indian culture.